Swiss papers warn of the ‘long arm of Erdoğan’

 Already, there have been such visits in places like Basel, Geneva, Zug and Zurich to promote the referendum.
 There were rallies at a restaurant in Rüti and an industrial area of Baar, then another event with the Turkish ambassador to Switzerland in Gunsberg, the newspaper reported.

-swissinfo.ch ts/jh
+swissinfo.ch ts/jh/ug